 How to Get Into NYU: Admissions Data and Strategies

 NYU has a reputation for world-class academics with an international flair.
-In fact, the 26,000 undergraduates situated in Greenwich Village include the highest number of international students of any school in the U.S. as well as the greatest number of students who elect to study abroad as part of the college experience.
+In fact, the 29,000+ undergraduates situated in Greenwich Village include the highest number of international students of any school in the U.S. as well as the greatest number of students who elect to study abroad as part of the college experience.
 It’s no wonder that between 1991 and 2000, applications to NYU rose 300% and the acceptance rate declined from 65% to 29%.
-The Class of 2024 acceptance rate hit an all-time low mark of 15%, as NYU is now among the nation’s most selective institutions.
-Given that the process of gaining acceptance into NYU becomes increasingly challenging with each passing year, this blog is designed to provide you with:
+The Class of 2026 acceptance rate hit an all-time low mark of 12.2%, as NYU is now among the nation’s most selective institutions.
+Given that the process of gaining acceptance into NYU becomes increasingly challenging with each passing year, this blog is designed to deepen your understanding of the following topics:

-- SAT, ACT, and class rank of accepted NYU applicants
+- SAT, ACT, GPA and class rank of accepted NYU applicants

 - The demographics of current NYU undergraduates